 You have referred to the available source information for the endpoints under consideration and concluded that the category members are "not genotoxic (nor carcinogenic) and not toxic to reproductive and developmental toxicity".
 ECHA observes that the data density across the category is limited based on the information provided in the read-across justification document and technical dossier of category members.
-Specifically, in vitro cytogenicity test (CA) and in vitro gene mutation test in mammalian cells data are available for only one category member [5].
+Specifically, In vitro cytogenicity test (CA) and in vitro gene mutation test in mammalian cells data are available for only one category member [5].
+Also for reproductive toxicity and developmental toxicity, information is only available for one member of the category, substance [5].

 Moreover, for one category member, i.e. substance [4] no toxicity study has been provided, and therefore any read-across from that substance or for that substance cannot be justified with similarity of toxicological effects.

 ECHA considers that one data point or study cannot not cover the structural variation within the category domain.
-Furthermore, ECHA considers that with only one study, similarity among the category members cannot be established for the endpoints in question (i.e. genotoxicity).
+Furthermore, ECHA considers that with only one study, similarity among the category members cannot be established for the endpoints in question (i.e. genotoxicity and reproductive toxicity).
 Consequently, the data do now allow overall conclusions on the endpoints under consideration.
 Therefore, predictions cannot be based on the matrix you have provided as it fails to demonstrate similarity among the category members.

-In your comments to the draft decision, you indicated that you agree that the data is limited to CAS 90268-36-3; additional testing will be discussed under the Substance specific section.
-You provide a concise table which outlines the studies as requested by ECHA for all member of the Monoester group.
-You indicate that you agree that limited toxicological information is available, and that 'bridging studies' for the mutagenicity, developmental and reproductive toxicity properties will strengthen the read across approach.
-You indicate in Table 2, your testing plan, the studies that will be performed as 'bridging' studies in Phase 1.
-ECHA acknowledges your testing plan in Table 2.
+In the comments submitted on behalf of the category, it was indicated that the data is limited to CAS 90268-36-3; additional testing will be discussed under the Substance specific section.
+A concise table outlines the studies as requested by ECHA for all member of the Monoester group.
+It is indicated that you agree that limited toxicological information is available, and that 'bridging studies' for the mutagenicity, developmental and reproductive toxicity properties will strengthen the read across approach.
+It indicates in Table 2, the testing plan, the studies that will be performed as 'bridging' studies in Phase 1.
+ECHA acknowledges the testing plan in Table 2.
 ECHA recognises that it partly follows the information requirement in the draft decisions on the member substances of the category.
 Concerning the Phase 3 of the plan, ECHA understands that the testing made at that phase depends on the results obtained in the phases 1 and 2.
 ECHA cannot pre-approve a testing plan that depends on study results, which will only be available in future.
 Therefore, ECHA will not amend or revise the information requirement made in the draft decision.
-In case the registrant will, in their dossier update, provide an adaptation of data that has been requested, based on phase 1 and 2 study results, it is the responsibility of the registrant to justify and document their adaptation according to the rules set out in REACH Annex XI or in column two of the relevant Annexes (VIII-IX).
+In case, in a dossier update, provides an adaptation of data that has been requested, based on phase 1 and 2 study results, it is your responsibility to justify and document the adaptation according to the rules set out in REACH Annex XI or in column two of the relevant Annexes (VIII-IX).
 ECHA will evaluate those adaptations in the follow-up phase of the compliance check.

-You also request prolongation of the decision deadline in line with your testing plan.
-ECHA has assessed and responded to your request to prolong the decision deadline below.
+A prolongation of the decision deadline in line with the testing plan has been requested.
+ECHA has assessed and responded to the request to prolong the decision deadline below.

 ii.
-Conclusion on the read-across approach for toxicological properties
+Conclusion on the read-across approach for toxicological and properties members.

-Because of the deficiencies explained above, ECHA considers that your read-across justification and documentation do not support your claim of 'similarity' among in the category members.
 Your read-across justification lacks evidence substantiated by adequate and reliable data that are required to support the read-across hypothesis.
 Therefore, your read-across hypothesis is not a reliable basis, whereby the properties of the members of the category may be predicted from data for source substance(s) within the group by interpolation to other substances in the group.